- An occupational disease is different than a job injury.

 - there are hundreds more occupational diseases.
 Some of them have not as of yet even been recognized, because the ability of industry to poison workers far out paces medicine’s ability to understand and treat the diseases.

 L&I Law is not taught in schools.
 It’s hard to find and difficult to understand.
-As a result many occupational diseases are unrecognized as such and consequently not fully appreciated or despised for the killers and cripplers that they are.
+As a result, many occupational diseases are unrecognized as such and consequently not fully appreciated or despised for the killers and cripplers that they are.

 What About the Widow? – A silver lining and some good news here.
-Even after an occupationally related death a spouse can still file an occupational disease claim for the deceased spouse, and still get benefits.
+Even after an occupationally related death, a spouse can still file an occupational disease claim for the deceased spouse and still get benefits.

 Too many words are wasted over the distinction between Occupational Disease and Injury.
-Injured workers unfairly loose time, money, and benefits when they are required to argue and prove the legal distinction between injury and disease.
+Injured workers unfairly lose time, money, and benefits when they are required to argue and prove the legal distinction between injury and disease.
 Procedural and proof difficulties can even cause these workers to lose their claims.
 This should not happen, but it does.

 If you are caught between legal theories where various employers and claims managers are arguing injury vs occupational disease – Get legal help.